WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 * Community manager things - keeping on top of meetings schedule and notes, shared code folder, student wrangling, finished newsletter.
 * Finished first draft of authorship chapter and sent out for comments/editing.
-* Written up DSG report writing training course.
+* Written up [DSG report writing training course](https://hackmd.io/7PZQJhMLTdyn3VLsp7CRLw) and now converting this into a Turing chapter - [Collaborative Academic writing](https://hackmd.io/xHzPEzPkQCudZ_XV0TILEA?both).
 * Meeting with DP to introduce Turing Way Github and go through DSG manual.
 * Researching journals for project data paper.
+* Preparing authorship documentation templates that will be needed soon.
 * Attended CW21 - hackday about contributions - Credit All.

 #### What did you struggle with?